Article Table Of Contents

 We then gave each city a Family Score.

 The higher the score, the better the city is for families.
 We also limited our results to cities with populations over 10,000 people.
-For Pennsylvania, that meant a total of 49 cities.
+For Pennsylvania, that meant a total of 51 cities.
+You can download the data here.

 There You Have It - The Best Places To Raise A Family In Pennsylvania